KevinNovak/QOTD-Bot-Docs/README.md

     -   `order` - Reorder a card in a deck.
     -   `enable` - Enable a deck.
     -   `disable` - Disable a deck.
-    -   `shuffle` - Shuffle order of all cards in a deck.
+    -   `shuffle` - Shuffle the order of all cards in a deck.
     -   `reset` - Reset a deck.
     -   `delete` - Delete a deck.
 -   `/queue`